theodoremui/bioreasoning/docs/multiagents_orchestration.md

 5. **Comprehensive Evaluation**: New benchmarks like GenoTEX and specialized evaluation frameworks enable rigorous assessment of multi-agent system performance [22, 24].

-The BioAgents system is well-positioned to incorporate these advances, with its modular architecture and specialized agent design providing a solid foundation for implementing hierarchical orchestration, neural selection mechanisms, and adaptive resource management.
+The BioAgents system has successfully incorporated these advances, with its modular architecture and specialized agent design providing a solid foundation for implementing hierarchical orchestration, neural selection mechanisms, and adaptive resource management.
+The concrete implementation of `BioHALOAgent` demonstrates the practical application of HALO principles while maintaining simplicity and robustness.

+**Current Implementation Status:**
+- ✅ **BioHALOAgent**: Fully implemented HALO-style orchestrator with LLM-based planning
+- ✅ **CapabilityPlanner**: Structured capability planning with robust fallback mechanisms
+- ✅ **Parallel Execution**: Concurrent sub-agent processing with error handling
+- ✅ **Intelligent Synthesis**: Citation merging, de-duplication, and inline markers
+- ✅ **Transparent Evaluation**: Judge summaries and performance metrics
+- ✅ **Testing Framework**: Comprehensive test coverage with override capabilities

 **Future directions** point toward agentic AI systems with autonomous learning capabilities, federated multi-agent networks for distributed knowledge sharing, and bio-inspired architectures for efficient coordination.
 These emerging trends will likely shape the next generation of multi-agent systems, enabling more sophisticated, adaptive, and efficient biomedical query processing.